 Small Group Instructional Diagnosis (SGID) is a formative assessment tool in which CLT asks students about what helps them learn and their suggestions on how to improve their learning experience.
 Upon Instructor request, two CLT staff members facilitate a discussion with students about their learning experience.
 CLT shares a summary report of student feedback along with suggested recommendations (where appropriate) with the instructor.
 More about how SGIDs are conducted

 How to Request a Mid-Semester Assessment?

 Every semester CLT shares a Mid-Semester Assessment request form with all faculty.
-Please make sure you place your request through the announced link.
+Make sure you place your request through the announced link.

 - All CLT assessments are confidential and are only shared with the course instructor.